Achievable logoAchievable logo

 • Yield-based options

-Non-equity option investors speculate on values going up or down, hedge themselves against adverse market movements, and create additional income opportunities, similar to regular equity option investors.
-The strategies are generally the same; for example, a long S&P 500 call is bullish on the S&P 500 index.
-The difference is the underlying asset connected to the option.
+The strategies are generally the same.
+For example, a long S&P 500 call is bullish on the S&P 500 index.
+The key difference is simply the underlying asset the option is based on.

 Index options